gyomGit/dbTextEditorGitHub/README.md

 ## How to develop this plug-in:

-First, if it is not already done, download and install Xtext in Eclipse IDE.
+First, Download and install Xtext SDK in Eclipse IDE.
 Then import this whole repository **dbTextEditorGitHub-master** in the package explorer.
 You can rename it as it was called originally:
 **org.csstudio.xtext.dbtexteditor.parent**.
 Finally, when opening the repository a dialog box will ask you if you want to convert this *<project name>* project to an Xtext project, press **yes**.
 You can know start to work on it.